ComputerDaddyGuy/JFileTreePrettyPrinter/README.md

     </tr>
 </table>

-*💡Idea for a future version: option to allow usage of custom format*
+💡 *Idea for a future version: option to allow usage of custom format*

 ## Emojis ❤️